ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 | **Customization** | Declarative logic and security <br> 5 rules vs. 200 lines of Python | Half the effort reduced 40X |
 | **Iteration** | Revising the data model, and <br>Adding rules plus Python | Iterative development <br> Extensiblity with Python |

 The entire process takes 5 minutes, instead of several weeks using traditional development.

+You can use this article in several ways:

+* Conceptual Overview - focus on the basic process.
+Operational details are moved to the Appendix to retain focus on the concepts.

+* Self-demo - you can create this system yourself.

+* Self-demo with video - you can also use [this video](https://www.youtube.com/watch?v=sD6RFp8S6Fg) (it's the same system, but the database is created with ChapGPT).

 &nbsp;